 Southern Italy, on the other hand, uses fresh or cooked tomato sauce, peppers, olive oil, artichokes eggplants, fish, ricotta, and zucchini in their menu.
 Capers are the prime central ingredient in the local cuisine.

 Pasta is one of the major dishes served in different varieties throughout Italy.
 Usually served with sauce, there are different kinds of pasta, differing in varying degrees as you move from one locality to another.
-There is spaghetti, fusilli, rigatoni, lasagna.
+There is spaghetti, fusilli (especially popular in NYC), rigatoni, lasagna.
 Dumplings and noodles may or may not be considered part of the pasta category, but both are core Italian cuisines.

 There are basically two kinds of pasta: dried and fresh.
 The advantage of dried pasta over fresh is that it can be stored over a long period of time, sometimes up to two years.